Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Neural_Network/2019-09-24-How_Transferable_are_Features_in_Deep_Neural_Networks.md

 layout: post
 title: How transferable are features in deep neural networks?
 subtitle: Title of paper - How transferable are features in deep neural networks?
-category: neural network papers - Properties
+category: NN papers - Analysis
-tags: [neural_network, properties]
+tags: [neural network, analysis]
 permalink: /2019/09/24/How_Transferable_are_Features_in_Deep_Neural_Networks/
 css : /css/ForYouTubeByHyun.css
 bigimg: